The observability of each NEA is analyzed by generating its geocentric ephemeris through to the year 2045.

 The dates of possible survey recoveries are shown in the table with leading and trailing ‘?’ in order to indicate that these are far from certain.

-Radar tracking opportunities for Arecibo and Goldstone are determined by calculating the daily signal-to-noise ratio (SNR) values using the best known physical parameters for the asteroid (primarily size and rotation period), as well as the actual parameters for these antennas.
+Radar tracking opportunities for Goldstone are determined by calculating the daily signal-to-noise ratio (SNR) values using the best known physical parameters for the asteroid (primarily size and rotation period), as well as the actual parameters for this antenna.
 The radar constraints are as follows:

 The entry in the table shows the date of the peak SNR, and the estimated SNR value follows in square brackets.